Fast-Track Cities HIV anti-stigma work

 Working together as a city to get London to zero HIV stigma

-Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of stigma around HIV.
+Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of the stigma associated with HIV.

-HIV stigma is often based on outdated ideas about HIV and made worse by discrimination in other areas like gender, sexuality or race.
+HIV stigma is often based on outdated ideas and made worse by discrimination in other areas like gender, sexuality or race.

-The stigma group described three key areas we need to focus on.
+The stigma group described three key areas we need to focus on, addressing internal and external stigma at the same time.
 A joint focus on these areas will speed up London’s response to ending stigma.
-The change model looks to address internal and external stigma at the same time.

 In December 2019 the stigma group shared the draft action plan and asked for feedback.
 We heard from over 100 people and agencies about what London should do to end the stigma around HIV.